How to Use TrendSpider

 For more information about alerts, please see Dynamic Alerts Documentation.

 TrendSpider offers a range of pricing plans and packages designed to make the platform accessible to all traders.
 Each plan has its own market data feed settings, which are indicated below.

-- Freemium Plans: Access to US Stocks and Major Cryptocurrency Pairs.
-All dta is delayed by 10-15 minutes.
+- Stocks and ETF Plans: Access to US Stocks and ETFs.
+All data is real time.

-- Pro Plans: Access to US Stocks, ETFs and Cryptocurrencies.
+- Crypto & Forex Plans: Access to Forex Pair and Cryptocurrencies.
 All data is real time.